smilers/windows-itpro-docs/windows/client-management/mdm/policy-csp-connectivity.md

 Determines whether a user can install and configure the Network Bridge.

 > [!IMPORTANT]
-> This settings is location aware.
+> This setting is location aware.
 It only applies when a computer is connected to the same DNS domain network it was connected to when the setting was refreshed on that computer.
 If a computer is connected to a DNS domain network other than the one it was connected to when the setting was refreshed, this setting doesn't apply.

 The Network Bridge allows users to create a layer 2 MAC bridge, enabling them to connect two or more network segments together.
 This connection appears in the Network Connections folder.